Cancer Risk and Prevention

 Can I avoid or limit my exposure to RF radiation?

-Because sources of RF radiation are so common in the modern world, there is no way to completely avoid exposure to it.
-There are some ways you can lower your exposure to RF radiation, such as:
+Because sources of RF radiation are so common in the everyday world, there is no way to completely avoid exposure to it.
+Some ways to lower your exposure include:

 • Limiting the time you spend near appliances, equipment, and other devices (such as Wi-Fi routers) that give off RF radiation

-• Limiting the time you spend with a cell (mobile) phone placed against your ear (or close to another part of your body)
+• Limiting the time you spend with a cell phone placed against your ear or close to another part of your body

 Federal Communications Commission (FCC)